Broken Jaw Overview

 - Inside the mouth, you may see bleeding or find a change in the normal lineup of teeth.
 There might also be bruising under the tongue or even a cut in the ear canal due to movement backward of the broken jawbone.

 When to Seek Medical Care

-Call your doctor if you feel that your teeth don't fit together correctly, if you have bleeding within the mouth, problems speaking, or swelling.
+Call your doctor if you have been injured and feel that your teeth don't fit together correctly, if you have bleeding within the mouth, problems speaking, or swelling.

 A potential but serious consequence of jaw fractures is a problem breathing due to loss of support to the tongue.
 Therefore, any signs of breathing problems need to be addressed immediately by calling 911.